devpi/devpi/doc/userman/devpi_commands.rst

                             web interface

     mirroring options:
-      --bypass-cdn          set this if you want to bypass pypi's CDN for access to simple pages and packages, in order to rule out cache-invalidation issues.
-This will only work if you are not using a http proxy.
       --mirror-cache-expiry SECS
                             (experimental) time after which projects in mirror indexes are checked for new releases.
+[1800] --replica-max-retries NUM
+                            Number of retry attempts for replica connection failures (such as aborted connections to pypi).
-[1800] --offline-mode        (experimental) prevents connections to any upstream server (e.g. pypi) and only serves locally cached files through the simple index used by pip.
+      --offline-mode        (experimental) prevents connections to any upstream server (e.g. pypi) and only serves locally cached files through the simple index used by pip.
       --no-root-pypi        don't create root/pypi on server initialization.

     deployment and data options:
-      --version             show devpi_version (4.0.0)
+      --version             show devpi_version (4.3.2.dev0)
-      --role {master,replica,auto}
+      --role {master,replica,standalone,auto}
-                            set role of this instance. [auto]
-      --master-url MASTER_URL
+                            set role of this instance.
+The default 'auto' sets 'standalone' by default and 'replica' if the --master- url option is used.
+To enable the replication protocol you have to explicitly set the 'master' role. [auto] --master-url MASTER_URL
                             run as a replica of the specified master server --replica-cert pem_file